 3. Your boss doesn’t like (basically hates) you.

-4. You can’t tell good things about your work to your friends and family.
+4. You can’t tell good things about your work to your friends and your family.

 5. You don’t feel challenged (you don’t know how that feels).